geopython/stetl/examples/basics/readme.txt

 The directories below each show basic examples for Setl.
 The examples build up from simple to more complex by directory number prefix.

-As a general heath test you may run all examples using ./runall.sh
+As a general health test you may run all examples using ./runall.sh

 1_copystd - just copy an XML file to standard output 2_xslt - transform an input XML file to a GML file